tj-tusharjain/azure-compute-docs/articles/virtual-machines/disks-performance-options.md

 ### Caching

-High-scale Azure Virtual Machines that use premium storage have a multitier caching technology called **BlobCache**. **BlobCache** uses a combination of the host RAM and local SSD for caching.
+High-scale Azure Virtual Machines that can use premium storage have a multitier caching technology called **BlobCache**. **BlobCache** uses a combination of the host RAM and local SSD for caching.
 This cache is available for Standard HDD, Standard SSD, and Premium SSD managed disks.
 With disk caching enabled, high-scale VMs can achieve levels of performance that exceed the underlying disk performance.
 To learn more, see [Disk caching](premium-storage-performance.md#disk-caching).

 ### Write accelerator